 Abstract

 Background: This paper evaluates the potential of maximizing genetic gain in dairy cattle breeding programmes by optimizing investment into phenotyping and genotyping.
 Conventional dairy breeding programmes focus on phenotyping selection candidates or their close relatives to increase selection accuracy, since this is the main driver of genetic gain and quality assurance for producers.
 Genomic selection decoupled phenotyping and selection and through this enabled increased genetic gain per year compared to the conventional selection.
 However, genomic selection requires a large initial investment, which limits the adoption of genomic selection for some breeding programmes.
-The aim of this study was to evaluate the potential of maximizing genetic gain by optimizing investment into phenotyping and genotyping in in a case-study and to provide suggestions for other dairy breeding programmes.

 Methods: We simulated a case-study of a small dairy population with a number of scenarios under equal available resources.
 The conventional progeny testing scenario had 11 phenotype records per lactation.
 In genomic scenarios, we reduced phenotyping to collect between 10 and 1 record per lactation and invested the saved resources into genotyping.
-We tested these scenarios in settings with or without initial training population for genomic selection.
+We tested these scenarios at different relative prices of phenotyping to genotyping and with or without initial training population for genomic selection.

 Results: Reallocating a part of phenotyping resources to genotyping increased genetic gain compared to the conventional scenario regardless of the amount and relative cost of phenotyping, and the availability of initial training population.
-We further increased the genetic gain by increasing investment in genotyping, despite reduced phenotyping, with high-genotyping scenarios not even using the total available resources.
+Genetic gain increased by increasing investment in genotyping, despite reduced phenotyping, with high-genotyping scenarios not even using the total available resources.
 Compared to the conventional scenario, genomic scenarios also increased accuracy for young non-phenotyped male and female candidates, and cows.

 Conclusions: This study shows that breeding programmes should optimise investment into phenotyping and genotyping to maximise return on investment.
 We argue that phenotyped animals should be extensively genotyped to increase the impact of phenotyping investments.
 These conclusions suggest that any dairy breeding programme can implement genomic selection without increasing the level of investment.